For the Future of Montenegro: Dissolution and aftermath

 Since early 2021, despite the fact he's still an independent politician, many media outlets and opposition subjects, as well some parties in the parliamentary majority accused PM Krivokapić and Ne damo Crnu Goru movement of being affiliated and working in close relations with the centrist Democrats-led Peace is Our Nation alliance, which Krivokapić himself has repeatedly denied.
 Eventually, the local branches of the organization participated in the 2021 municipal-level elections, in Nikšić and Herceg Novi, as part of the coalition gathered around the Democrats, while, Socialist People's Party decided to rejoin coalition with the Democratic Front in order to participate at the local elections.
 Ever since the constitution of Krivokapić's cabinet in December 2021, the Democratic Front launched a negative campaign and open public pressure, with frequent demands on PM Krivokapić to choose his cabinet reshuffle with their leaders within, or to resign from the post, supported by populist SNS regime in Serbia, as well SNS-controlled media and affiliated political outlets in Serbia and Montenegro, and besides, DF continued providing its limited parliamentary support to Krivokapić and his cabinet.
 Prime Minister Zdravko Krivokapic's government was toppled in no-confidence vote after only 14 months in power.

+2023 elections

+The alliance reformed ahead of the 2023 presidential and parliamentary elections, with NSD, DNP, and RP.
+Andrija Mandić was the coalition's candidate in the first round, who eventually came in third place.
+The alliance endorsed Europe Now! candidate and eventual winner Jakov Milatović for the second round.
+In the 2023 parliamentary elections, the alliance came in third place, winning 13 seats in total.